mxmora/MegaButtonBoard/README.md

-# ButtonBoard
+# MegaButton Board
-Board for Footswitch
+Board for Footswitch for 2 effect and a swap the order of the effects.